gabriellawilsonkopko/Composition-and-Rhetoric-Doctoral-Progress-Planner/README.md

 If you'd like a version of the tracker that lives under your own name with its own link — for example, to keep using after graduation, or to feel free to heavily customize it — you can make a personal copy through GitHub.
 This is optional; using the shared link above with regular backups works fine too.

 1. Go to [github.com](https://github.com) and create a free account if you don't already have one.
-2. Open the tracker's repository page (ask your program for this link if you don't have it).
+2. Open the tracker's repository page (https://github.com/gabriellawilsonkopko/Composition-and-Rhetoric-Doctoral-Progress-Planner).
 3. Click the **Fork** button near the top-right of the page.
 This creates your own private copy of the whole project under your own account.
 4. On your new copy, click **Settings** (top tab), then **Pages** (left sidebar).
 5. Under "Build and deployment," set **Source** to **Deploy from a branch**, branch **main**, folder **/ (root)**, then **Save**.